Getting Started

 Add Domains

 Specify the domains where your application is deployed.
 These will need to be verified before testing begins.
+Domains allow the agent to validate vulnerabilities with live exploitation.

 3